Monster Hunter Wilds

 Ingredients for Meals

-Fishes can be cooked in camps and the Portable BBQ Grill.
+Fishes can be cooked in tents or camps and the Portable BBQ Grill.
 Meals can give you numerous buffs such as increased HP and Stamina, additional passive abilities, and many others.
 Catch as many as you can so that you'll never run out of rations!

-Valuable Material
+Valuable Materials

 Fish Yields Materials